HomeLatest NewsDefenceRiding on Raddef's radars, HFCL aims for bigger pie of India's DefTech market

 Register Now →

-In addition, company is also advancing in the development of detection radar, a crucial component in contemporary drone detection systems.
+In addition, company is also advancing in the development of drone detection radar, a crucial component in contemporary drone detection systems.

 The company said that its research extends to various radar technologies, including Doppler Weather Radars, Threat Emulators, LTE-based Passive Radars, Fog and Foliage Penetration Radars, Coastal Surveillance Radars, Avalanche Detection Radars, Altimeters, and more.
 These systems cater to the operational needs of different sectors and domains.